abmakes/100-days-of-code/README.md

 ## Day 14 - React Projects

 Finished scrimba meme generator and notes app.
 Started my own react app Save Dave, an expense tracker.
 Will share more about it in the coming days.

+## Day 15-17 - Save Dave
+Started building my ideal expense tracker, added a chartJS doughnut chart and deployed it on netlify.
+Linked github to netlify and worked on an MVP for the app.

+Worked on Neobrutalist design and using sliders to manage values in state.
+There is still a lot to do, especially with expense storage and responsive design, but the current version is live at [save-dave.netlify.app](https://save-dave.netlify.app/).